-d.
 Colloquium and Thesis - 9 semester hours

-2. MTS Residency
+MTS Residency

-a) The Master of Theological Studies is a two-year full-time residency program.
+The Master of Theological Studies is a two-year full-time residency program.
 Students under visa restrictions from United States Citizenship and Immigration Services (USCI) are expected to be registered as full-time students at all times during the degree program.

-b) MTS continuation
+MTS continuation

-- i) MTS students may stay in continuous registration until the thesis is completed by registering for either TS-693 or TS-695. - (1) TS-693 MTS Thesis (post course work)

-For students who do not complete the thesis within the 57-semester hour time frame, two semesters of continuing full-time status is available immediately following the last semester of thesis credit.
-Registration is full-time for 0 credits.

-(2) TS-695 MTS Thesis Continuance

-For continuous registration at less-than-half time status and 0 credits.

-ii) MTS students unable to stay in continuous registration may request a temporary leave from the degree program until the thesis is ready for review.
+- a.)
+MTS students may stay in continuous registration until the thesis is completed by registering for either TS-693 or TS-695. - b.)
+TS-693 MTS Thesis (post course work) For students who do not complete the thesis within the 57-semester hour time frame, two semesters of continuing full-time status is available immediately following the last semester of thesis credit.
+Registration is full-time for 0 credits. - c.)
+TS-695 MTS Thesis Continuance For continuous registration at less-than-half time status and 0 credits. - d.)
+MTS students unable to stay in continuous registration may request a temporary leave from the degree program until the thesis is ready for review.

-To leave in good standing, a student needs to complete a change of status form (registrar's office).
-To be reinstated you must be in good standing and write to the director of academic studies asking for reinstatement into the MTS program.
+To leave in good standing, a student needs to complete a change of status form.
+To be reinstated you must be in good standing and write to the registrar asking for reinstatement into the MTS program.
 This needs to be completed before your thesis reader becomes involved again in the review of your thesis, usually the spring semester before graduation.